Some tips on making your submission count for waterbirds

 - Dangerous and distressing for those living in regional communities.

 This article is full of information about duck shooting Victoria, and may be helpful to guide you when making a submission.
 Please ensure that you put your submission in your own words so that it has maximum impact.

 How does the Parliamentary Inquiry process work?

-Please help us channel our collective desire for a safer future for ducks right now, so that they are given the strongest possible representation during this historic process.
+We know it feels like we have been pointing out the same cruelty and calling for an end to duck shooting for years – we have.
+But please help us channel our collective desire for a safer future for ducks right now, so that they are given the strongest possible representation during this historic process.